dhis2/training-docs/content/analytic_tools/lg_interpretation.md

 # Learners Guide to Interpretations

-# What is this guide?
+## What is this guide?

 This guide contains detailed information on the steps associated with performing each of the learning objectives associated with the interpretations session.
 This is not meant to be the session exercise, rather an overview of the features demonstrated in this session.

-# Learning objectives for this curriculum
+## Learning objectives for this curriculum

 * Create and upload Data-to-Action frameworks in DHIS2 visualizations
 * Demonstrate how to write interpretations in DHIS2 visualizations
 * Demonstrate how to share and subscribe to interpretations

-# Time needed for this curriculum

-Data-to-Action framework presentation: 15 minutes

-Hands-on exercise and discussion: 40 minutes

-Live demo: 20 minutes

-Hands-on exercises: 15 minutes

-# Background on this topic/module
+## Background on this topic/module

 The Data-to-Action (D2A) framework is a set of supporting information that should accompany each DHIS2 visualization to help the user to understand: